nbaksalyar/safe_bindgen/README.md

 // Some boilerplate omitted.
 ```

-Note that the newtype _must not_ be generic but the type that it wraps can be arbitrary.
+Note that the newtype _must not_ be generic but the type that
+it wraps can be arbitrary.

 ### Functions

-For rusty-cheddar to pick up on a function declaration it must be public, marked `#[no_mangle]` and
+For moz-cheddar to pick up on a function declaration it must be public,
-have one of the following ABIs:
+marked `#[no_mangle]` and have one of the following ABIs:

 - C
 - Cdecl